YOUTH DAY 2018 at the

 Find more of our Youth Day videos on our YouTube page

-What is Youth Day?Youth Day is held annually on the Thursday of the Religious Education Congress weekend.
-It is a day just for youth from many different backgrounds from throughout the Archdiocese and beyond to participate in a Rally, Liturgy and Workshops focused just for them.
+What is Youth Day?Youth Day is the first day of the Religious Education Congress.
+Held annually on Thursday, Youth Day is a day for young people from across the Archdiocese and beyond.
+More than 14,000 young people and their chaperones gather for a Rally, Keynote, Liturgy, Workshops, Music and more focused just for them.

 Who May Attend?

 Youth Day is designed for all young people of high school age in grades 9-12.
 Youth Day is for those who attend both public and Catholic school.
 Youth Day is NOT for those in 8th grade or who have graduated from 12th grade.
 Registrations of this type will be refused admission.

 Chaperones must accompany young people throughout the day including to and from workshops.
 One adult chaperone is required for each group of 10 young people.
 Chaperones must be compliant with the Dioceses Safe Environment Policies including age restrictions, fingerprinting, background checks, and safe environment adult awareness sessions.